msgrizz/srd-wc1-wc2-demos/Desktop/OS X/PLTDevice/README.md

 ### Building for iOS and Mac OS X:
 <code>make</code>

-The resulting frameworks, static libraries and/or header files can be found in the <code>build</code> directory under the appropriate OS's subdirectory directory.
+The resulting frameworks, static libraries and/or header files can be found in the <code>build</code> directory under the appropriate OS's subdirectory.